JulioVianaDev/todo-list-React-on-Rails/README.md

-# guide to using the project
+# Guide to using the project

-## 1 clone this repository
+## First clone this repository

 ```git clone git@github.com:JulioVianaDev/todo-list-React-on-Rails.git```